fleetdm/fleet/handbook/product.md

 ### Customer announcement

-The Product team is responsible for providing the [Customer success team](./customer-experience.md) with necessary information for writing a release customer announcement.
+The product team is responsible for providing the [customer success team](./customer-experience.md) with necessary information for writing a release customer announcement.
 This is accomplished by filing a release customer announcement issue and adding the issue to the customer success board on GitHub.